chainguard-dev/edu/content/chainguard/chainguard-images/reference/newrelic-infrastructure-bundle/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Newrelic-infrastructure-bundle"
+    parent: "newrelic-infrastructure-bundle"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Newrelic-infrastructure-bundle** Image.
+This page shows detailed information about all public variants of the Chainguard **newrelic-infrastructure-bundle** Image.

 ## Variants Compared
 The **newrelic-infrastructure-bundle** Chainguard Image currently has one public variant: